Power of Attorney Lawyers Serving Clients in Raleigh, New Bern, And Morehead City, and Throughout North Carolina

 A power of attorney (POA) is a useful document for estate planning purposes because it allows a person to give someone else legal authority to act with respect to property.
 Through the North Carolina short form power of attorney, you designate an agent to handle financial affairs in the event that you cannot do so.
 However, even when you believe you’ve chosen a responsible, credible individual to act as your agent, POA misuse and abuse can occur.
 You could lose a considerable amount of money or incur significant debt when your agent engages in such misconduct.

 Fortunately, North Carolina law does provide you with legal options.
-Our POA misuse attorneys at Howard Stallings have extensive experience representing clients who suffer losses because of an agent’s wrongdoing.
+Our POA misuse attorneys at Howard Stallings Law Firm have extensive experience representing clients who suffer losses because of an agent’s wrongdoing.
 Please contact our office to schedule a consultation regarding your situation, and read on for some important information about your rights.

 Potential Claims for POA Misuse